-The small town hovers between the tranquility of its countryside setting, nestled at the foothills of the Kerry Mountains, and the liveliness of its traditional Irish music scene and exciting pubs.
+The small town hovers between the tranquility of its countryside setting, nestled at the foothills of the Kerry mountains, and the liveliness of its traditional Irish music scene and exciting pubs.

 Known for its gourmet food, Kenmare's pubs, restaurants and hotels offer a wide range of outstanding dining options.
 The town's location between the Iveragh and Beara peninsulas in Ireland's southwest means it is also the perfect setting for all sorts of activities: fishing, golfing, cycling and hiking.

 A bohemian breeze blows through this small coastal settlement, which faces out from far northwestern Donegal into the wild Atlantic Ocean.

 Surf, kayak or horse ride the epic coastline here.
 It's all about the sea!
 Then kick back and relax in one of Dunfanaghy's numerous cosy cafés or craft shops.

-Keep an eye out for wild deer and eagles as you pass through the glacial, granite-lined, ‘Valley of the Birch’ to the romantic 19th century Glenveagh Castle Gardens.
+Keep an eye out for wild deer and golden eagles as you pass through the glacial, granite-lined, Valley of the Birch to the romantic 19th century Glenveagh Castle Gardens.

-Boasting stunning views of the Iveragh mountains and coast across Kenmare Bay, this tiny town is the furthest you can go from Dublin on the island of Ireland - 394km – you will feel far from the rat race!
+Boasting stunning views of the Iveragh mountains and coast across Kenmare Bay, this tiny town is the furthest you can go from Dublin on the island of Ireland - 394km - we guarantee you will feel far from the rat race here!

 Another must-see site is the abandoned copper mine in the Caha mountains above Allihies.
 In the 18th century, the town was a thriving copper mine district.
-Our 4×4 VagaTron mini-coaches are the only way to see this rugged and historic site.
+Our VagaTron 4x4 tour vehicles are the way to experience this rugged and historic site.

-The well-known Irish legend of the Children of Lir has a connection to Aillihies.
+The Irish legend of The Children of Lir has a connection to Allihies.
 According to local folklore, after 900 years of journeying across the sea, the children of Lir were buried there.